 Red freesias symbolize passion and love and may be given to a romantic partner.
 Yellow freesias are an appropriate gift for birthdays, including for friends, family, and even co-workers.

-Freesia flowers are beloved the world over for their color, scent, and long-lasting flowers.
-With a range of beautiful hues and meanings, it’s easy to send a personal message with freesia.
+Freesia flowers are beloved worldwide for their color, scent, and long-lasting flowers.
+With a range of beautiful hues, symbolic values, and meanings, it’s easy to send a personal message with freesia flowers.